tuxedoderpycat/ROR2-Extra-Informative-Item-Pick-Ups/README.md

-# More-Informative-Item-Pick-Ups [Survivors of the Void Update]
+# More-Informative-Item-Pick-Ups [Seekers of the Storm Update]
 (You *can* call it MIIPU if you want)

 This mod adds extra details to the items during pickup and in the logbooks.
 This is a mod for people who want the most amount of information about item damages, procs, stacking benefits, etc. Sometimes the wording can be a bit verbose, but the goal of this mod is to contain the all relevant information, regardless of word limit.
 That being said, if you have any suggestions/corrections regarding how things are worded, feel free to suggest them or make a pull request!